ccubed/AngelBot/docs/source/Music.rst

     Join the bot to a voice channel called [channel].
 Once joined it can't be moved unless you have the permissions to kick people from the server.

 $yt [url]
     Play a youtube link's audio only. [url] is the full url including the https and youtube.com part.
+If there is already something playing, it will add it to the queue.

 $play
     If stopped and there is time left on the stream, resume.

 $stop
     If playing stop the stream.

+$next
+    If there is a song in the queue and you can kick members, will skip current song and move to next.